 |8765 Spring Cypress Rd Ste I Spring, TX 77379||Rico’s Mexican Grill|

 Upon their return, On the Border was accused of having generic, and bland Mexican food.
-When comparing our local options is undeniably true.
-These locations would last until about 2011, a year after Brinker had sold On the Border to a Capital Firm.
-Again likely a victim of under performance.
+When comparing our local options this is undeniably true.
+These locations would last until about 2011, after which Brinker sold On the Border to a Capital Firm.
+Again likely a victim of under performance the restaurants were shuttered and sold off to competitors.

 While not a culinary treasure by any stretch of the imagination, it creates a curious comparison to the old adage.
 If a first you fail, try again.